dqna64/contacts-app/readme.md

 A simple single-page web app that displays contact information fetched from [jsonplaceholder.typicode.com/users](https://jsonplaceholder.typicode.com/users).

-Built using Vite, ReactJS, TailwindCSS and ChakraUI.
+Made this mainly to try out Tailwind CSS v3.0, Vite build tool for ReactJS, and the ChakraUI component library.

 ## Development